 How to spend your money

-In some countries (currently the EEA and UK, except Greece and Ireland), the personal Borderless account comes with a debit Mastercard so you can use that to make purchases online using the currencies you have in your account or pay a small conversion fee to get the real exchange rate for other currencies.
+In some countries (currently the EEA and UK, except Greece and Ireland), the personal Multi-Currency account comes with a debit Mastercard so you can use that to make purchases online using the currencies you have in your account or pay a small conversion fee to get the real exchange rate for other currencies.
 I already use my debit card for buying stuff from Amazon and other online stores.

 You can also use this card in physical locations just as you would any other debit card.